Asheville Videos Show Police Beating And Choking A Man Stopped For Jaywalking

 The FBI has also opened an investigation into the event.

 Hickman appeared in court Monday, where he is facing felony assault charges.
-In a statement sent to NPR, his attorney Thomas Amburgey said: "Christopher Hickman served the City of Asheville for 10 years and received numerous commendations.
+In a statement sent to NPR, his attorney Thomas Amburgey said: "Christopher Hickman served the city of Asheville for 10 years and received numerous commendations.
 It's unfortunate that so many individuals have rushed to judge my client.
 I am confident that when a fair and impartial jury hears the whole

-story that Mr, Hickman will be acquitted.
+story that Mr. Hickman will be acquitted.
 Any notion that my client had any

 criminal intent to harm Mr. Rush is without basis."